microsoft/nni/examples/trials/ga_squad/README.md

 nnictl create --config ~/nni/examples/trials/ga_squad/config.yaml
 ```

-# Techinal details about the trial
+# Technical details about the trial

 ## How does it works
 The evolution-algorithm based architecture for question answering has two different parts just like any other examples: the trial and the tuner.